Kirouane-Ayoub/Custom-RAG/README.md

 # Custom-RAG: Build Your Own Question Answering System

 This repository provides a hands-on implementation of a Retrieval Augmented Generation (RAG) system, built from scratch.
-Follow the steps below to get started and learn how to build your own custom question-answering pipeline.

 **Learn More:** For a detailed explanation of the concepts and techniques used in this project, please refer to the accompanying blog post: [Building a Simple Question Answering Pipeline from Scratch](https://medium.com/@ayoubkirouane3/building-a-simple-question-answering-pipeline-from-scratch-e2d0da83412f)

 ## Getting Started